Stay up-to-date on our latest and greatest features

-Some details about localization systems (RTLS), Ultra-wideband (UWB) and it's use for tracking positions.
+Some details about localization systems (RTLS), Ultra-wideband (UWB) and it's use for ranging and positioning.

 RTLS are used to continuously track the location of objects or people in real time, usually within a building but possibly outdoors.
-Wireless RTLS tags are attached to objects or worn by people, and in most RTLS, fixed reference points receive wireless signals from tags to determine their location.
+Wireless RTLS tags are attached to objects or worn by people, and in most RTLS, fixed reference points (called anchors) receive wireless signals from tags to determine their location using a positioning algorithm/technique.

 Different technologies can be used to implement a RTLS.
-UWB localization can provide more accurate ranging results than other RF technologies, but (for now?) can be be more costly.
+Ultra-wideband (UWB) localization can provide more accurate ranging results than other RF technologies, but (for now?) can be more costly.
 Check out the chart below for a comparison of some techniques:

 Ultra-wideband has, as detailed in the IEEE 802.15.4 standard, a number of frequency channels of at least 500MHz wide around the 3-6GHz range.
 Signalling over a wide frequency range, as opposed to narrowband RF technologies such as WiFi and Bluetooth which signal at a certain frequency (2.4GHz), means using a narrow pulse in time-domain.